ckwalsh/spars/README.md

 The plaid build profile uses many of the techniques from [johnthagen's min-sized-rust repo](https://github.com/johnthagen/min-sized-rust) to optimize the release build, reducing the size of the final binary.
-This results binaries that are 4x smaller and minimally faster, but makes debugability impossible.
+This results binaries that are 4x smaller than a normal release build and minimally faster, but makes debugability impossible.